Unifying the Well-Being of People, Animals, and the Environment

 Meet our Founders:

-The Human Animal Coexistence Alliance was co-founded by Dr Katherine Baxter, Kahindi Lekalhaile, and Prof Janet Rumfelt in 2024, born out of their deep friendship and mutual curiosity, love, and respect for other animals and the natural world.
+The Alliance for Human Animal Coexistence was co-founded by Dr Katherine Baxter, Kahindi Lekalhaile, and Prof Janet Rumfelt in 2024, born out of their deep friendship and mutual curiosity, love, and respect for other animals and the natural world.
 Kahindi is a wildlife expert and lifelong conservationist, Katherine is a trained social scientist and regenerative practitioner, and Janet is a Professor of environmental humanities - each seeking to bring the skills and expertise they possess together to solve the complex social problem that is animal exploitation in ways that promote positive coexistence.

 Contact